Civic Engagement Across the Curriculum at UMD

 Instructors can enroll in an asynchronous online training series that introduces you to civic engagement frameworks, best practices, and exercises to add into an existing course.
 The self-paced modules take approximately 10-15 hours to complete.

 Interested?
-Once you apply, you will receive a follow-up email with information about how to register for the course.
+The application will be available soon.
+Apply online!
+You will receive a follow-up email with information about how to register for the online course.
 You may apply for and access this course indefinitely.

 Instructors hoping for more in-depth training and support can also enroll in the in-person Summer Seminar opportunity.
 Prior to the Summer Seminar, participants are asked to complete the self-paced online modules.

-The Summer Seminar will take place in person, on campus on June 25th and 26th from 9:00 am to 4:00 pm each day.
-Those completing the Summer Seminar will join an Instructor Learning Community and receive on-going support and consultation through the Fall 2024 and Spring 2025 semesters as they continue to develop and/or implement their course.
-A stipend is provided for those completing the Online Course, Summer Seminar, and Instructor Learning Community.
+The Summer Seminar will take place in-person, on campus on July 14th, 15th, & 16th from approximately 9:00 am to 2:00 pm each day.
+Those involved in the Summer Seminar will join a cross-disciplinary cohort and receive ongoing support and consultation through the fall 2026 and spring 2027 semesters as you continue to develop and implement revisions to your course.
+A stipend of approximately $750 is provided to support your work.

 Email ceac@umd.edu with any questions.